-Professor McKeon's course offerings include: Discrete Mathematics, Graph Theory, Probability, Mathematics and the Natural Sciences, Calculus I, and Individual studies with student research in graph theory.
+Kathy McKeon's course offerings include Discrete Mathematics, Graph Theory, Probability, Mathematics and the Natural Sciences, Calculus I, and individual studies with student research in graph theory.

 Professor McKeon is a member of the American Mathematical Society, Association for Women in Mathematics, Mathematical Association of America, Society for Industrial and Applied Mathematics, Discrete Mathematics Activity Group, and is an Associate Fellow of the Institute of Combinatorics and its Applications.

 Her recent work has been with two graph theorists at the Western Michigan University, Kalamazoo, on a graph coloring project on rainbow colorings.
 This involves coloring the edges of a graph so that each pair of vertices is joined by a path in which all edges are assigned different colors.

 The research resulted papers, "Rainbow Connection in Graphs," published in Mathematica Bohemica; and "The Rainbow Connectivity of a Graph," in Networks.